12 of the Very Best Things to Do in Avignon, France

 If I could choose between Arles and Nimes, I would 100% choose Nimes!

 Both had their own charms.
-However, Nimes offered more of a feel of a modern city while still having its Roman roots intact.
+However, Nimes had more of a modern city feel while still having its Roman roots on show.

 How do I get Nimes and Arles from Avignon?